inducer/pyublas/doc/faq.rst

 My wrapped function is not found by Boost.Python.
 Help!
 -------------------------------------------------------

-Even if you heed all the advice in the previous section, sometimes Boost.Python still complains that no valid overload can be found.
+Even if you heed all the advice in :ref:`frompython`, Boost.Python will sometimes still complain that no valid overload can be found.
 Common reasons include:

 * You expect to be handling a float array, but you actually got an int (or different dtype) array.
 To be consistent, PyUblas will not copy-and-cast in